LexTS1/Reactor-Kinetics-Simulation/README.md

 ___
 ## Disclaimer

 This project is an educational reactor kinetics and visualisation tool.
-It is a simplified educational model that uses a reduced-order point kinetics model with delayed neutron groups and simplified thermal feedback to simulate transient reactor behaviour.
+It is a simplified educational model that uses reduced-order point kinetics with delayed neutron groups and simplified thermal feedback to simulate transient reactor behaviour.
 The 3D PWR core representation is a visualisation layer and is not suitable for reactor design, licensing, safety analysis, or plant operation.